ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 Run the `ibmcloud is volume-create` command and specify the `snapshot` parameter and name or ID of the snapshot.
 For more information, see [Create a stand-alone {{site.data.keyword.block_storage_is_short}} volume from a snapshot](/docs/vpc?topic=vpc-creating-block-storage&interface=cli#create-vol-from-snapshot-cli).

+For more information about available command options, see [`ibmcloud is volume-create`](/docs/vpc?topic=vpc-vpc-reference#volume-create).

 ## Restore a volume from a snapshot with the API
 {: #snapshots-vpc-restore-API}